|Nutritional Guidelines (per serving)|

 Gather the ingredients and preheat oven to 350 F.

 In a large bowl, cream together the butter and sugar.

-Add the scraped seeds from the vanilla bean and the almonds, and mix again.
+Add the scraped seeds from the vanilla bean (or vanilla extract) and the almonds, and mix again.

 In a separate small bowl, whisk together flour and baking powder.

 Add it to the butter-sugar mixture and thoroughly combine.
 If the dough is too dry and crumbly, add 1 to 2 tablespoons milk.